 Vertical deformation at each node is defined in terms of metres upwards.

-Horizontal and vertical errors represent the 95% circular confidence and 95% confidence level of the deformation at each node in metres.
+Horizontal and vertical errors represent the 95% circular confidence and 95% confidnce level of the deformation at each node in metres.

 Data specifications

 All coordinates are supplied as NZGD2000 longitude and latitude (note: in principle this creates an issue when reverse patches are applied, as technically the coordinates change.
 However in practice this will not make any difference unless we create models that fit within a few metres of a fault trace – not currently proposed).
 Longitudes and latitudes are expressed as decimal degrees.